RafaelChefe/toy_robot/README.md

 Expected output

     3,3,NORTH

-### Deliverables

-Please provide your source code, and any test code/data you using in developing your solution.

-Please engineer your solution to a standard you consider suitable for production.
-It is not required to provide any graphical output showing the movement of the toy robot.

 ## Setup

-1. Make sure you have Ruby 2.3 installed in your machine.
+1. Make sure you have Ruby 2.7.2+ installed in your machine.
 If you need help installing Ruby, take a look at the [official installation guide](https://www.ruby-lang.org/en/documentation/installation/).

 2. Install the [bundler gem](http://bundler.io/) by running: